BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 Toño: As I mentioned above, it is a great educational opportunity.
 The subject I teach is called "Interactive Audio & XR": mainly Max4live, Touch Designer, Unity 3D, Unreal Engine etc. PatchWorld not only fits in there but would be impossible to replace because it is a mix of all these tools: it has parts of Max4Live, a lot of Unity and Unreal and of course Touchdesigner.
 And with OSC we can mix everything: synthesizers, drum machines, real musicians in Live or Studio Recording... and so on.

 Another huge potential I see is to be able to teach from the XR platform itself.
 If every student has a VR headset and we create a multiplayer "PatchWorld" with all of them, we could teach the class from the metaverse.
 That's something incredible.
-And since you can record your avatar creating projects, that would also be spectacular tutorial material.
+And since you can record your avatar creating projects, that will also be spectacular tutorial material.
 Online classes are an interesting medium, but I think the future is immersive, as PatchWorld already proposes.

 Melo: Is there anything else you'd like to add or share with other creators about why they should try PatchWorld?